-The story of Japanese ceramic pottery dates back the early period of 1223 when a Zen monk takes a Japanese potter, Kato Shirozaemon, to China to study the manufacture of ceramics.
-This is a period, in the Song dynasty, when the Chinese potters achieved a perfection and simplicity.
+The story of Japanese ceramic pottery dates back to the early period of 1223 when a Zen monk takes a Japanese potter, Kato Shirozaemon, to China to study the manufacture of ceramics.
+This is a period in the Song dynasty when the Chinese potters achieved perfection and simplicity.

 Respect old things.
 Experience those old things.
 But take the old outer shell away and create something new from it.
 This is the true nature of “tradition.”

 It is meaningless just to inherit the traditions of Japanese pottery unless you add your own ideas…but if you overdo yourself, you might ruin the traditions.
 The point is to best use the old methods and ideas.